TrendyCode/jest-another-RPG/README.md

 ## Usage

 Fork the repository, access the terminal, then enter "Node App" on the terminal to run the program.
 Respond to the prompts to Play the Game!

-To test the program using JEST, type "npm run test" in the terminal.

 ## Credits

-UCF Full Stack Bootcamp
+UCF Full Stack Coding Bootcamp

 ## License

 MIT License
 ---

+## Tests

+Run test on the program using JEST.
+Refer to the documentation for more information https://jestjs.io/docs/getting-started.

+Before you run the tests, make sure that Jest is installed and added to package.json.

+Enter the following command in the terminal to install:

+	npm install jest --save-dev

+Once the installation is complete, type "npm test" in the terminal to ultimate run the test.